evan-hyer/track-changes/conductor/tracks/core_cli_20251223/plan.md

     -   **Description:** Write tests for a `DisplayService` that takes `MetadataChange[]` and formats it into a table string or JSON string.
     -   **Validation:** Test fails.

-- [~] Task: Implement Display Logic - Implementation
+- [x] Task: Implement Display Logic - Implementation e6d8cb7
     -   **Description:** Use `oclif/table` (or similar) to render the CLI table.
 Implement JSON serialization for `--json`.
     -   **Validation:** Tests pass.